Starting a SaaS Business: 9 Steps towards Success

 - A buyer persona for each.
 Make sure you understand the user willing to choose each package.

 Limiting users to a number of features motivates them to upgrade to a larger set of functionalities.
 However, it may be difficult to create truly fair pricing.
 Be careful not to put your main benefits into the cheapest package and eliminate the need to upgrade.
+To learn more about pricing, consider checking our story on software product business models and monetization.

 3. Focus on user experience and customer service